 SonarScanner CLI

 The SonarScanner CLI is the scanner to use when there is no specific scanner for your build system.
-The SonarScanner does not support ARM architecture.
+It supports ARM architecture for macOS and Linux.

 Installation